dd32/td-gh-ex/README.txt

 #####################################################################

-2. Upload the complete folder "atahualpa" with all its contents to your web hosting account to the directory
+2. Upload the complete folder "atahualpa354" with all its contents to your web hosting account to the directory
 /your wordpress-install/wp-content/themes/
 so the final destination of the "atahualpa" folder becomes:
-/your wordpress-install/wp-content/themes/atahualpa/
+/your wordpress-install/wp-content/themes/atahualpa354/
 You will need a "FTP Client" Software for this

 #####################################################################

-3. Activate Atahualpa3 by clicking on its name or screenshot at:
+3. Activate Atahualpa by clicking on its name or screenshot at:

 WP 2.3 and older:
 Your Blog -> Site Admin -> Presentation -> Themes